-In addition to the changes in their spots, you may also see a change in their nose color.
-Many puppies initially have a cute pink nose that turns to black as they grow older.
+In addition to the changes in their spots, you may also see a change in the dog’s nose color.
+Many puppies initially have a cute pink nose that turns to black as the dog grows solder.

-Even two perfectly marked and healthy harlequins cannot, or rather should not, be bred due to the risk of a resulting double merle gene.
-Because each harlequin carries the merle gene, it’s almost guaranteed that some of the pups from the litter will have the double merle gene.
+Even two perfectly marked and healthy Harlequins cannot, or rather should not, be bred due to the risk of a resulting double merle gene.

-Sadly, while many double merles do not survive to birth, those that are born are commonly blind and/or deaf.
-Each puppy in the litter bred from two harlequins has a 25% chance of carrying the double merle gene.
+Sadly, while many double merles do not survive birth, those who are born are commonly blind and/or deaf.
+Each dog in the litter bred from two Harlequin Great Danes has a 25% chance of carrying the double gene.

-For easy math – that means a litter of 8 puppies would likely result in 2 with the double merle gene.
-One would likely not survive to birth, while the other would likely be born severely impaired.
+For easy math, a litter of 8 dogs would likely result in 2 with the double merles.
+One would likely not survive birth, while the other would likely be born severely impaired.

 - Harlequin + Mantle (preferred approach)